Common Questions About Our Services

 Can the community provide input on what is included in the video?

 Yes, absolutely.
-This service is truly meant to serve the participating religious community so the community has the ultimate say on what is included in any video.
+This service is truly meant to serve the participating religious order so the community has the ultimate say on what is included in any video.
 All videos will follow the same general structure, but this can be adapted to emphasize or include any particular aspects the community would like.

 Once the videography intern has completed a draft of the video, they will send it to the community for approval.
 The community can make any corrections at that time and the video will not be released until the order has given their final approval.